patrikarlos/ssim/README.md

-# SNMP Simulator, Web fronten for managing simulator, agents, etc..
+# SNMP Simulator, Web frontend for managing simulator, agents, etc..
 Based on Jaswinder and Omars solution.